mechatroner/RBQL/README.md

 #### Limitations:

-* RBQL doesn't support nested queries, but they can be emulated with 2 or more consecutive queries.
+* RBQL doesn't support nested queries, but they can be emulated with consecutive queries
+* Number of tables in all JOIN queries is always 2 (input table and join table), use consecutive queries to join 3 or more tables

 ### Supported SQL Keywords (Keywords are case insensitive)